Food Relationship

 Similarly to Binge Eating Disorder (BED), NES is more than just occasional late-night snacking.
 Usually a person with NES consumes a substantial portion of their daily caloric intake after dinner and often wakes up at night to eat.

-These nocturnal eating episodes often lead to guilt, distress, and sleep disturbances.
-It may also lead to physical and mental health issues.
+These binge eating episodes of eating at night often lead to guilt, shame, and sleep disturbances.
+There’s no doubt that it can also affect physical and mental health long-term.

-Do you find yourself continuously snacking at night or experiencing full-blown binge eating episodes when you’re not hungry?
+Do you experience full-blown binge eating episodes when you’re not at all hungry?
 Are they followed by guilt and regret?

-If so, it could be beneficial to speak with a healthcare professional or a binge-eating therapist.
+If so, it would be a good idea to speak with a healthcare professional or a binge-eating therapist.
 You would figure out if you are indeed experiencing Night Eating Disorder.
 You would also find out how to stop nighttime binge-eating and take back the control of your health and sleep.

-- Lack of Adequate Nutrition: If your body doesn’t receive proper nutrition during the day, you may experience intense cravings at night as your body tries to compensate for the nutrient deficit.
-This could be not enough food, erratic and irregular meals or meals that lack macronutrient balance.
+• Lack of Proper Nutrition: If your body doesn’t receive the nourishment it needs through the day, you may experience intense snacking at night.
+Likely, your body is trying to compensate for the lack of nutrients and is asking for it NOW.
+This could be due to lack in quality or quantity of food or erratic and irregular meals.

-- Disrupted Sleep Patterns: Sleep deprivation, lack of quality sleep or irregular sleep patterns can disrupt our body’s hunger and fullness hormones.
+• Disrupted Sleep Patterns: Sleep deprivation, lack of quality sleep or irregular sleep patterns can imbalance your hunger and fullness hormones.
 This can lead to increased hunger and late-night snacking.
 This may be especially noticeable in late-night and shift workers.
-Continuous disruption in sleep quality, length or regularity may contribute to the development of sleep disorders.

-Ditching late-night cravings may take time and is an individual process for everyone.
+Ditching nighttime binging may take time and is an individual process for everyone.
 Here are some of the most effective strategies that helped my clients stop snacking at night for good.

-1. Balance Blood Glucose Levels in the Day
+1. Balance Blood Sugar Levels through the Day

-Aim to eat balanced meals and snacks regularly during the day to maintain steady blood glucose levels.
+Focus on eating balanced meals through the day to stop the tsunamis and crashes of glucose.
 Include a mix of complete proteins, beneficial fats, and complex carbohydrates in your meals.
-These macronutrients are digested at different rates, helping ensure a slow and steady release of energy.
+As these macronutrients are digested at different rates, your body will have a steady input of energy available.

-Focus on having at least 1/4-1/2 of your plate vegetables, with a palm-size portion of protein, and another palm-size portion of complex carbs and add around a 1-2 thumb-worth amount of beneficial fats to your meals.
+Focus on having at least 1/4-1/2 of your plate vegetables for fibre, vitamin and minerals.
+Then, roughly a palm-size portion of protein, and another palm-size portion of complex carbs.
+Add around a 1-2 thumb-worth amount of beneficial fats to your meals.

 Avoiding high-sugar foods in isolation or excess can be beneficial, as you might avoid a rapid spike and crash in blood sugar.
 Additionally, this will prevent the surge of hunger and cravings later in the day.